Medical terminology: Circulatory system

-The heart is lined by a doubkle-layered sac known as the pericardium.
+The heart is lined by a double-layered sac known as the pericardium.
 Further circulatory routes include the coronary circulation to the heart itself, the cerebral circulation to the brain, renal circulation to the kidneys, and bronchial circulation to the bronchi in the lungs.

 Lymphatic system

 The circulatory system processes an average of 20 litres of blood per day through capillary filtration, which removes plasma from the blood.
 Roughly 17 litres of the filtered blood are reabsorbed directly into the blood vessels.
 The lymphatic system provides an accessory return route to the blood for the remaining three litres of interstitial fluid.